-This programme of studies focuses on how educational institutions in general, and the classroom settings specifically, can become more inclusive to cater for different individual needs.
-The learners tackle a variety of study units aimed at identifying what barriers exist which may be preventing learners from accessing quality education.
-The study units also explore innovative techniques of how these barriers can be overcome so that all learners feel valued during compulsory schooling years.
-This course includes work placement opportunities held once every year aimed at observing good practices in educational settings and developing a mindset of promoting inclusive communities that celebrate diversity and cater for the diverse needs of different groups of learners.
-The course subjects include child development including main early years theories as well different aspects of learning to allow learners to integrate learning for a cross curricular pedagogy.
+This programme of study focuses on how educational institutions in general, and the classroom settings specifically, can become more inclusive to cater for different individual needs.
+The undergraduates tackle a variety of study-units aimed at identifying what barriers exist which may be preventing students from accessing quality education.
+Furthermore, the study-units also explore innovative techniques of how these barriers can be overcome so that all students feel valued during compulsory schooling years, and possibly beyond.
+This course includes internship opportunities aimed at developing a mind-set of promoting inclusive communities that celebrate diversity and cater for the diverse needs of different groups of students.